-University Policies & Procedures
+Policies and Procedures

-Pay Your Tuition
+Paying Your Tuition

 An electronic bill (eBill) detailing your tuition charges will be available after the 15th of each month following your assessment.
 Your eBill notification will be sent to your K-State email address.
 You can also view your eBill by logging into your iSIS account.
 Several payment options are available.

-Drop Your Course
+Dropping Your Course

 If you must drop your course, be sure to review DCE’s drop policies and deadlines.

-Get a Refund
+Getting a Refund

-Change Your Course Status
+Changing Your Course Status

 Get more information about status change policies and deadlines.

-Request an Incomplete
+Requesting an Incomplete

 Minimum enrollments are set for each course.
 Courses with low enrollments may be canceled.
 A full refund is given if a course is canceled.

-K-State Honor & Integrity System
+K-State Honor and Integrity System

 All Kansas State University syllabi, course materials, course media and online courses are copyrighted.
 You may duplicate the course materials only for your own use in the course, and you must erase or destroy any duplicated materials as soon as you complete the course requirements.

-- Be paid for taking notes by a person or commercial firm.
+- be paid for taking notes by a person or commercial firm

-- Sell your notes to an individual or commercial firm.
+- sell your notes to an individual or commercial firm

 Occasionally, severe weather necessitates the cancellation of on- or off-campus classes and activities.
 The K-State website provides information about weather-related cancellations.
 View the Division of Continuing Education’s severe weather policy.